one-among-us/data/people/mone/page.en.md

 She was very fond of her little brother.
 Days before her birthday, her father finally visited her with her little brother briefly, and she had a jolly time with little brother.
 But after their leaving, huge gap between afterglow and reality made her sadly again, and her depression and self-reproach got even worse.

-Much as she was in major depressive disorder, she still shared her daily life happily to us, and comforted herself by watching beautiful sunset and perfumed flowers.
+Although she was in major depressive disorder, she still shared her daily life happily with us, and comforted herself by watching beautiful sunset and sweet flowers.

 <PhotoScroll photos={[
 '${path}/photos/photo1.png',